Rated: E · Fiction · Crime/Gangster · #2215588

 “I’m at the scene of the murder,” she predictably revealed.
 My officers and I have cordoned off the area.
 Another homicide detective is en route as well as crime scene techs and the coroner.
 He’s definitely the guy who was in your client’s apartment.”

-The perp who who handed me a prescription for a sleeping pill on a stick?
+The perp who handed me a prescription for a sleeping pill on a stick?

 “You’re absolutely sure?”

-“Damnit Matt, that’s yes now three times,” she retorted, her voice growing louder with each answer.
+“Dammit Matt, that’s yes now three times,” she snapped, her voice growing louder with each answer.

 “How do you know?”
 I shouted back, unsure of her positive id.
 “I was lights out, face down on the floor,” I reminded Blanchard, while quickly recalling Becca’s only view of this ‘john doe’ was his backside as he raced out the apartment door wearing a hoodie.